 How To Find A Real Work-From-Home Job

-Once upon a time, stay at home moms (SAHM) had to content themselves with finding fulfillment in cutting the crust off PBJs and reading bedtime stories.
-While raising children is a reward in itself, letting your other talents go to waste while slowly bleeding money to the tooth fairy can put a strain on your wellbeing.
+Once upon a time, stay-at-home moms (SAHM) had to entertain themselves with finding fulfillment in cutting the crust off PBJs and reading bedtime stories.
+While raising children is a full-time job in itself, letting your other talents go to waste while slowly bleeding money to the tooth fairy can put a strain on your wellbeing.

-During this guide, we’ll give you a quick snapshot of 30 of the best jobs for moms, all of which require no previous experience or bachelor's degree.
+Through this guide, we’ll give you a quick snapshot of 30 of the best jobs for moms, all of which require no previous experience or bachelor's degree.

-At home mom jobs are all the rage.
+At-home mom jobs are all the rage.
 You can find hundreds of thousands of stay-at-home mom jobs online from the comfort of your own bed, couch, or playroom.
 Whether your children are toddlers demanding near-constant attention or teenagers ready to flee the nest, there’s no reason you can’t get in on the action.
-For a comprehensive overview on work from home jobs, see our complete guide!
+For a comprehensive overview of work from home jobs, see our complete guide!

-Work from home jobs for moms are available for moms with infants, those seeking supplemental income or a bit of extra pocket change, and those able to juggle more demanding at home careers for stay at home moms.
-The latter includes both part time work for stay at home moms from and full-time positions.
+Work-from-home jobs for moms are available for moms with infants, those seeking supplemental income or a bit of extra pocket change, and those able to juggle more demanding at home careers for stay at home moms.
+The latter includes both part-time work for stay-at-home moms and full-time positions.
 Most jobs for stay-at-home moms offer exceptional work-life balance.

 You can find remote employee positions with reputable companies, take on freelance work, or even start your own business.
 Put your writing skills, design, or IT background to work, or market your crafts to others.

-Before you get started, make sure you’ve properly vetted opportunities as real at home jobs.
+Before you get started, make sure you’ve adequately vetted opportunities as real at-home jobs.
 Don’t trust outrageous claims promising thousands of dollars a month.
-Before accepting work, particularly from a company that doesn't have a large Internet footprint, make sure you understand where the money is coming from and what tasks are involved.
+Before accepting work, mainly from a company that doesn't have a large Internet footprint, make sure you understand where the money is coming from and what tasks are involved.

 If you do become the victim of a scam, contact local law enforcement.

-The best way to find legit work from home jobs is to stick to using established web services.
+The best way to find legitimate work-from-home jobs is to stick to using established web services.
 We'll cover some of these below as we discuss some of the best work at home jobs for moms.

 Supplementary Sources of Income

 While they won't make you rich or earn enough to be considered a career, the job opportunities in this section will provide you with a way to start earning some supplemental income at home.
 Better yet, many of them are easy and low-stress.
 You can surf the web and keep your social media pages open while making money on these sites- some sites even offer you money through social media use!
-Their abundant work-life balance makes them good jobs for moms with babies, or SAHM looking to explore the stay at home jobs economy while planning the next move.
+Their abundant work-life balance makes them good jobs for moms with babies, or a SAHM looking to explore the work-from-home jobs industry while planning the next move.